 Software sales jobs are among the most lucrative sales jobs, as they tend to offer greater pay, flexibility, and opportunities for advancement.
 Working in software sales requires technical knowledge and strong people skills.
 However, those who possess the required traits and experience can expect a successful career.

 Here are the 10 top reasons why working in tech sales is a good career choice.

 The average base pay for a senior software sales representative is about $100,000.
 Sales reps also earn commissions and bonuses, which can total $50,000 to $100,000 or more.
 Depending on the job performance, a sales rep can easily earn $250,000 a year.
 Keep in mind that the average US citizen earns a little over $31,000.

-The earning potential for software sales jobs is limitless.
+The earning potential for tech sales jobs is limitless.
 The top performers earn $400,000 or more each year.
 After reaching a higher position, such as enterprise account executive or strategic account executive, you can expect to earn significantly higher pay.